Munseer-am/password-manager/README.md

 #### _**4. Sometimes when running `install.sh` the script will stuck in some process.
 If it is stuck for 1 to 2 min force shut the script.
 There will be no problem with the installation.
 This happens while the script checks if the necessary tools are installed.**_
 >_**Notes:** If the script fails install the following tools `figlet` and `lolcat` using `apt install figlet lolcat` or `pacman -Sy figlet lolcat`_

+#### _**5. If you installed it and deleted the manager.
+When you run the `install.sh` script it will override the existing database and config file.
+So backup your config.py file somewhere in your system.
+Copy it to the location `~/.config/manager/`.**_